+Unlike traditional statistical models such as OLS, which typically rely on in-sample fitting and out-of-sample (OOS) testing, ML frameworks introduce a validation period to facilitate automated model selection and hyperparameter tuning.
+While the non-linear architecture of the MLP inherently relaxes classical assumptions like linearity and homoscedasticity, the validation set is crucial for preventing overfitting in such highly parameterized models.
+Specifically, it utilizes Stochastic Gradient Descent (SGD), or its advanced variants like the Adaptive Moment Estimation (Adam) \citep{Kingma2014Adam:Optimization}, to minimize the model's parameters on the training data, simultaneously monitoring performance (the lowest MSE) on the validation data (simulation OOS dataset) to determine the best model for testing data (actual OOS dataset).\\

-Unlike traditional statistic models such as OLS, which only split data as in-sample and out-of-sample (OOS), ML models add a validation period to relax the assumptions such as linearity or homoscedasticity of the traditional statistic models.
-Typically, people utilize gradient descent (GD) to search for the optimal parameters of the MLP models and examine them on the validation data.
-The best parameters with the lowest validation MSE will be adopted for the forecasting task on testing data.
-Equation~\eqref{eq:gra_ch2} and Equation~\eqref{eq:sgd_ch2} shows the GD process, where $\nabla_{\boldsymbol{\theta}} \mathcal{L}(\boldsymbol{\theta})$ gradient, it is the partial derivative of the loss function and the individual model parameter, $\theta$ are the model parameters. $\varphi$ is the pre-set hyperparameter named learning rate, which determines how fast or accurate to find the parameters that let the loss function reach the global minimum.
-Normally, when $\nabla_{\boldsymbol{\theta}} \mathcal{L}(\boldsymbol{\theta})$ is approaching zero, the loss function is considered as ‘reaching to the global minimum’.
+Equation~\eqref{eq:gra_ch2} and Equation~\eqref{eq:sgd_ch2} shows the GD process, where $\nabla_{\boldsymbol{\theta}} \mathcal{L}(\boldsymbol{\theta})$ gradient, it is the partial derivative of the loss function and the individual model parameter, $\theta$ are the model parameters. $\varphi$ is the pre-set hyperparameter named learning rate, which determines how fast or accurately to find the parameters that let the loss function reach the global minimum.
+Normally, when $\nabla_{\boldsymbol{\theta}} \mathcal{L}(\boldsymbol{\theta})$ is approaching zero, the loss function is considered as ‘reaching the global minimum’.

 Concerning the computational cost of ML algorithms, the most prevailing parameter searching process is the Stochastic GD (SGD) which updates parameters for each sample in each iteration.
 However, it introduces unexpected noise which could trigger the unstable convergence of the loss function.
 That is the reason for adding the optimizer of Adaptive Moment Estimation (Adam) \citep{Kingma2014Adam:Optimization} for stabilizing the SGD process.
 Adam introduced the first and second-moment estimation of gradients to achieve the acceleration of the loss function convergence and the self-adaptation of the learning rate.
-The pseudocode of Adam described in Appendix~\ref{sec:Algorithm Pseudocode}\\
+The pseudocode of Adam described in the appendix of Chapter 2.\\